Creating custom language plugins

 available on the client) or fetch it from the data store.

-that stores data in the data store and then
+We define a helper putValue that stores data in the data store and then

-use it in mergeDataFrames
+use it in mergeDataFrames:

 declare var DATASTORE_URI: string;